MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/deploy/upgrade-after-upgrading-to-system-center-2016-service-manager.md

 3. In the **Services** window, in the **Services \(Local\)** pane, right\-click **System Center Management**, and then click **Start**.

 ## Restart Data Warehouse Jobs
  After you upgrade the data warehouse management server, you might need to restart the data warehouse \(extraction, transformation, and load \(ETL\)\) jobs.
 You can use the following procedure to restart the data warehouse jobs.
-In this procedure, you enable data warehouse job schedules by using Windows PowerShell cmdlets.
+In this procedure, you enable data warehouse job schedules by using Windows&nbsp;PowerShell cmdlets.

 #### To restart data warehouse jobs